aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `referer_config` - (Optional) The configuration of [referer](https://www.alibabacloud.com/help/doc-detail/31901.htm) (documented below).
 * `lifecycle_rule` - (Optional) A configuration of [object lifecycle management](https://www.alibabacloud.com/help/doc-detail/31904.htm) (documented below).
 * `policy` - (Optional, Available in 1.41.0) Json format text of bucket policy [bucket policy management](https://www.alibabacloud.com/help/doc-detail/100680.htm).
 * `storage_class` - (Optional, ForceNew) The [storage class](https://www.alibabacloud.com/help/doc-detail/51374.htm) to apply.
-Can be "Standard", "IA" and "Archive".
+Can be "Standard", "IA", "Archive" and "ColdArchive".
 Defaults to "Standard".
+"ColdArchive" is available in 1.203.0+.
 * `redundancy_type` - (Optional, ForceNew, Available in 1.91.0) The [redundancy type](https://www.alibabacloud.com/help/doc-detail/90589.htm) to enable.
 Can be "LRS", and "ZRS".
 Defaults to "LRS".
 * `server_side_encryption_rule` - (Optional, Available in 1.45.0+) A configuration of server-side encryption (documented below).
 * `tags` - (Optional, Available in 1.45.0+) A mapping of tags to assign to the bucket.
 The items are no more than 10 for a bucket.